TheOnlyZac/sly1/CONTRIBUTING.md

 ## Writing Tests

-Since we do not yet have a process for function matching, it is strongly recommended that you write tests for any new code you add to ensure it behaves the same way as the original code.
+Since the process for function matching is not fully set up yet, it is strongly recommended that you write tests for any new code you add to ensure it behaves the same way as the original code.

-Unit tests are implemented using CTest.
 Each test is a program with a main function; the test passes if the program exits with a return code of 0.

-### Write the test

 To write a new test, create a new source file in the `test` directory under a subdirectory for the system you are testing.
 For example, if you are testing the `clock` system, create a new source file in `test/clock`.
 The name of the source file should be the same as the name of the test, e.g. `test/clock/set_clock_rate.cpp`.